Zyin055/Config-Presets/README.md

 * Click the Install button

 ## Changelog
+#### 12/21/2022
+* Added the "Add/Remove..." button to create and delete config presets within the Web UI
 #### 12/19/2022
 * config.json will be created on first startup, user edits will not be overwritten when updating the extension
 #### 12/15/2022